AleAnsani/plssempower/README.md

 ```
 _Notes_:
 - The `alpha` argument accepts only three values: 0.01, 0.05, and 0.10.
 - When using `pls_sem_power_graph`, you can set `theme = "min"` to apply a minimal white background, which may improve readability in certain contexts.
+The graphs use Okabe and Ito’s (2008) colour-blind-friendly colour palette.

 ## 📜 Examples
 ### A priori